PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Let's navigate to our `SummaryForm.tsx` file import our `extractYouTubeID`
+Let's navigate to our `SummaryForm.tsx` file and import our `extractYouTubeID`.

 ```tsx
 import { extractYouTubeID } from "@/lib/utils";
 ```

-And update it with the following changes inside of our `handleFormSubmit` function.
+And update it with the following changes inside our `handleFormSubmit` function.

 ```tsx
 async function handleFormSubmit(event: React.FormEvent<HTMLFormElement>) {